 Codecs are an extremely important part of every editor’s workflow.
 Various codecs are used when shooting, editing, color correcting and exporting footage.
-When exporting a licensable clip, the right codec will show off your footage beautifully online and also ensure the clip is editable on the other end, once someone has licensed and downloaded your file.
+When exporting a licensable clip, the right codec will show off your footage beautifully online and also ensure the clip is editable on the other end, once it has been licensed and downloaded.

 To review, a codec, which stands for compressor decompressor, makes video files smaller, usually by carefully throwing away data that isn’t needed.
 The right codec keeps the critical data required for high image quality and, most importantly, includes enough information so that the footage can be edited and color corrected later.
 This is particularly key when you’re exporting clips to license – the file needs to be small enough to be stored and shared.
 But it also has to include enough detail and information that the purchaser can further edit, color correct and manipulate the footage as they work it into their production.